adamghowiba/TechnoPvP/README.md

 # About Me
 **Hey I'm TechnoPvP**, but my real name is Adam, I've been a problem-solving enthusiast since I was yay high.
 In my spare time, I convert concepts from idea to fullstack applications.
-You can often find me chatting and helping with like-minded members of various online communities.
+You can often find me chatting and helping like-minded members of various online communities.
 I'm a big fan of open-source projects, and I love to give back to the community whenever I can.
-Professionally by trade I'm a Senior Fullstack Developer for an [Aviation Company](https://www.airhubaviation.com/).
+Professionally I work as a Senior Fullstack Developer for [Airhub Aviation](https://www.airhubaviation.com/).
 However, I'm always open to new & exciting problems to solve so let’s connect at `adam@webrevived.com`.

 ## 📚 Languages
-* Javascript/TS (Node) (7+ years)
+* Javascript/TS (Node) (8+ years)
 * Python (5+ years)
 * Java (2+ years)